BrianCoyle/NoiseRobustClassifier/README.md

 ``python3 fidelity_analysis_two_qubit.py``

--Generates Fig 12 for the two qubit classifier on the Iris dataset, for each type of noise.
+- Generates Fig 12 for the two qubit classifier on the Iris dataset, for each type of noise.
 *NOTE:* This approach does not use the Rigetti simulator, instead simulates the density matrices directly.